n3mo/s/README.md

 If `ignore-case` is non-#f, the comparison is done without paying attention to case differences.

-Alias: `s-prefix?`.
-This is a simple wrapper around the built-in `string-prefix-p`.

 ```scheme
 (s-starts-with? "lib/" "lib/file.js") ;; => #t